-An essential element of proving damages in a personal injury case is presenting compelling “demonstrative evidence.”
-Demonstrative evidence takes the form of, “objects, pictures, models, and other elements presented at a trial or hearing to demonstrate the facts that the plaintiff is trying to prove.
+An essential element of proving damages in a personal injury case in Texas is presenting compelling “demonstrative evidence.”
+Demonstrative evidence takes the form of “objects, pictures, models, and other elements presented at a trial or hearing to demonstrate the facts the plaintiff is trying to prove.

-Demonstrable evidence comes in many different forms depending on the specific fact one is attempting to prove.
+Demonstrable evidence comes in many forms depending on the specific fact one attempts to prove.

-Often a treating Doctor will use demonstrative evidence to explain the treatment and extent of injury.
+Often, a treating Doctor will use demonstrative evidence to explain the treatment and extent of the injury.

-Photographs that were taken of automobile accident damage, maps of the streets where the accident occurred, and animations of a vehicle’s movement making a turn or at an intersection would also be considered items of demonstrable evidence.
+Photographs of automobile accident damage, maps of the streets where the accident occurred, and animations of a vehicle’s movement making a turn or at an intersection would also be considered items of demonstrable evidence.

-Demonstrable evidence makes the facts of the case against the defendant clearer to a judge or a jury without inflaming their emotions and explains to them how an accident occurred or how severely the plaintiff was injured.
+Demonstrable evidence makes the facts of the case against the defendant clearer to a judge or a jury without inflaming their emotions.
+It explains to them how an accident occurred or how severely the plaintiff was injured.

-Demonstrable evidence can also be the facts, charts, diagrams, drawings and other items that support the testimony of a witness to the event.
-Other things included under the term demonstrable evidence would medical illustrations showing the surgery and hardware.
+Demonstrable evidence can also be the facts, charts, diagrams, drawings, and other items that support the testimony of a witness to the event.
+Other things included under the term demonstrable evidence would be medical illustrations showing the surgery and hardware.
 Some lawyers now use Ipads at trial to digitally show pictures and other evidence.

 The Lawyer You Choose Matters

-It is the job of a skilled personal injury lawyer to represent the facts about a client’s accident as clearly and succinctly as possible, and the effort, skill, and experience of your injury lawyer can mean the difference between winning or losing your case.
+It is the job of a skilled personal injury lawyer to obtain the evidence and represent the facts about a client’s accident as clearly and succinctly as possible, and the effort, skill, and experience of your injury lawyer can mean the difference between winning or losing your case.
 Always look for a local accident attorney.

-Presenting demonstrable evidence is available to both the plaintiff trying to prove the negligence of another or damages as well as to the defendant.
+Presenting demonstrable evidence is available to both the plaintiff trying to prove the negligence of another or damages and the defendant.